Julia-Wagner/tails-and-treats/README.md

 ![Desktop maze](docs/screenshots/maze_start.png)

 While navigating through the maze, the image of the dog character is flipped so the dog´s head faces the correct direction.
 Under the maze, the number of collected treats as well as a timer are displayed.
-In the [Wireframes](#wireframes) section of this readme, I described that I would use control buttons for the mobile version of the game.
-However, I decided to display the arrow controls for all screen sizes.
-That is because there is no way for me to know whether the user has a keyboard or not, as a tablet might be the same size as a smaller laptop.

 ![Desktop maze](docs/screenshots/maze_playing.png)